magicleap/developer-portal-docs/docs/guides/unreal/unreal-getting-started.md

 5. In the **SDK Platforms** tab of the Android SDK Manager, select Android SDK 10 (Q) API Level 29.
 6. Select the **SDK Tools** tab of the Android SDK Manager.
 Select **Show Package Details**.
 7. Scroll down to NDK (side by side).
 Select Android NDK version **25.0.8775105** and install it.
-8. Scroll down to Android SDK Command-line Tools and select **Android SDK Command-line Tools (latest)**.
+8. Scroll down to Android SDK Command-line Tools and select *9.0**.
 9. Scroll down to Cmake.
 Select Cmake version **3.22.1**.
 10. Click **OK** to install everything you selected in the Android SDK Manager.
 Click **OK** to confirm the changes.
 11. Click **Finish** to close the Android SDK Manager.

-### Download Unreal Engine
+### Download the Unreal Engine source code

-To download the version of Unreal Engine for this preview, clone it from the Magic Leap fork of the Epic Games GitHub repository:
+To download the version of the Unreal Engine source code for this preview, clone it from the Magic Leap fork of the Epic Games GitHub repository:

 1. Log in to [GitHub](https://github.com/) with the credentials for your public GitHub account.
 2. In Windows Command Prompt, run this command: